 Without an estate plan, you and your assets are not protected.
 You have worked hard for what you have, so take the time to shelter it from creditors, greedy family members, or divorce proceedings.

-As mentioned above, estate planning is effective during your lifetime.
+As mentioned above, estate planning is both important and effective during your lifetime.
 The use of medical and financial powers of attorney can protect yourself and your assets from abuse.
 By incorporating wills and trusts into your estate plan, you continue to provide protection even after your death.

 Ensure Your Assets Go to the Intended Beneficiaries